The liberal studies distribution blocks are described below.Aesthetic and Humanistic Inquiry

 values are expressed through creative endeavors.
 Students also develop their

 capacities for analysis and ethical reasoning along with an understanding of

 Search courses that satisfy the Aesthetic and Humanistic Inquiry requirement.

-of the world through the study of language, literature, religion, and artistic
+world through the study of language, literature, religion and artistic

 Search courses that satisfy the Cultural Understanding requirement.